samitsingh/Salary_Prediction/README.md

 ### Baseline model

 For any baseline model, We can calculate the Mean of target, which is a good estimate.
-In this project, we had alreay calculated 'group_mean' of target, so, We have used the same for baseline model
+In this project, we had alreay calculated 'group_mean' of target.
+So, we have used the same for our baseline model.

 The mean MSE error obtained is :- *644.256325*

 ### Best model selection